tbleckert/laramill/README.md

 ### Create transaction

 For a transaction to work, the client needs a payment.
-You can either pass a payment id to the transaction method or let Billing automatically set the last registered payment.
+You can either pass a payment id to the transaction method or let LaraMill automatically set the last registered payment.

 	$transaction = $user->transaction('payment_id', false, 1000)->create();